-01/13/10 Senate: Prefiled and ordered printed; offered 01/13/10 10103839D_pdf | impact statement 01/27/10 Senate: Committee substitute printed 10104559D-S1 pdf | impact statement Status.
+01/13/10 Senate: Prefiled and ordered printed; offered 01/13/10 10103839D\pdf | impact statement 01/27/10 Senate: Committee substitute printed 10104559D-S1 pdf | impact statement Status:

-01/13/10 Senate: Prefiled and ordered printed; offered 01/13/10 10103839D 01/13/10 Senate: Referred to Committee on Finance 01/27/10 Senate: Reported from Finance with substitute (15-Y 0-N) 01/27/10 Senate: Committee substitute printed 10104559D-S1 01/28/10 Senate: Constitutional reading dispensed (40-Y 0-N) 01/29/10 Senate: Read second time 01/29/10 Senate: Reading of substitute waived 01/29/10 Senate: Committee substitute agreed to 10104559D-S1 01/29/10 Senate: Engrossed by Senate - committee substitute SB452S1 02/01/10 Senate: Read third time and passed Senate (40-Y 0-N) 02/08/10 House: Placed on Calendar 02/08/10 House: Read first time 02/08/10 House: Referred to Committee on Finance 02/16/10 House: Assigned Finance sub: #1 02/24/10 House: Subcommittee recommends reporting (10-Y 0-N) 03/02/10 House: Continued to 2011 in Finance (13-Y 9-N)

-Appendix III Senate Bill 452 Fiscal Impact Statement DEPARTMENT OF TAXATION2010 Fiscal Impact Statement 1.
+01/13/10 Senate: Prefiled and ordered printed; offered 01/13/10 10103839D 01/13/10 Senate: Referred to Committee on Finance 01/27/10 Senate: Reported from Finance with substitute (15-Y 0-N) 01/27/10 Senate: Committee substitute printed 10104559D-S1 01/28/10 Senate: Constitutional reading dispensed (40-Y 0-N) 01/29/10 Senate: Read second time 01/29/10 Senate: Reading of substitute waived 01/29/10 Senate: Committee substitute agreed to 10104559D-S1 01/29/10 Senate: Engrossed by Senate - committee substitute SB452S1 02/01/10 Senate: Read third time and passed Senate (40-Y 0-N) 02/08/10 House: Placed on Calendar 02/08/10 House: Read first time 02/08/10 House: Referred to Committee on Finance 02/16/10 House: Assigned Finance sub: #1 02/24/10 House: Subcommittee recommends reporting (10-Y 0-N) 03/02/10 House: Continued to 2011 in Finance (13-Y 9-N) Appendix III Senate Bill 452 Fiscal Impact Statement DEPARTMENT OF TAXATION 2010 Fiscal Impact Statement 1.
 Patron Mary Margaret Whipple 2.
 Bill Number SB 452 3.
-Committee House Finance House of Origin:Introduced Substitute Engrossed Title Retail Sales and Use Tax; Transient Occupancy Tax; Room Rentals Summary/Purpose: Second House: X In Committee Substitute Enrolled This bill would expand the application of the Retamotels, and other accommodations to authorize mark-up and other charges and fees imposed by a also outline the procedures for payment of the application of the application of the charge for transient accommodations.
-Third parties who facilitate the the tax on any price mark-up and other charges a with the provision of these services.
-The effective date of this bill is not specified. the in third blicable ax is ations ese tra party intermediary.
-The bill would taxes on these charges. imposed on the gross proceeds made by the entity providing the ansactions are not liable to collect 6.
-Fiscal Impact Estimates are: Not available.
-(Se e Line 8.)
+Committee House Finance House of Origin:IntroducedSubstitute 4.
+Title Retail Sales and Use Tax; Transient Occupancy Tax; Room Rentals Engrossed Second House: X In Committee Substitute Enrolled 5.
+Summary/Purpose: This bill would expand the application of the Retail Sales and Use Tax regarding hot motels, and other accommodations to authorize the imposition of the tax on the p mark-up and other charges and fees imposed by a third party intermediary.
+The bill we also outline the procedures for payment of the applicable taxes on these charges.
+Under current law, the Retail Sales and Use Tax is imposed on the gross produced from the charge for transient accommodations made by the entity provaccommodations.
+Third parties who facilitate these transactions are not liable to the tax on any price mark-up and other charges and fees they may charge in convict with the provision of these services.
+The effective date of this bill is not specified.
+6. Fiscal Impact Estimates are: Not available.
+(See Line 8.)
 7. Budget amendment necessary: No. 8.
-Fiscal implications: Administrative Costs TAX considers implementation of this bill as "ro funding. utine," and does not require additiona Revenue Impact This bill would result in a gain in state and local revenues, the amount of which is unknown.
+Fiscal implications: Administrative Costs TAX considers implementation of this bill as "routing funding. ne," and does not require additional Revenue Impact This bill would result in a gain in state and local revenues, the amount of which is unknown.
 9. Specific agency or political subdivisions affected: TAX All localities 10.
 Technical amendment necessary: No.